wmthornton/Security-by-Obscurity/README.md

 To remove the application, simply run "make remove" which will use sudo or root permissions to delete the sbo executable from the /bin directory.

 This program is cross-platform.
 If you have a macOS machine, the dependencies are the same.
 Use "make install-mac" and "make remove-mac".
 You executable will be named "sbo-mac" and will be stored in the /opt/local/bin directory.
 EDIT: CROSS PLATFORM IS NOT CURRENTLY WORKING DUE TO IMPLEMENTATION OF TMP FILE IN ROOT FILESYSTEM ON LINUX.

+MAKEFILE CHEATSHEET:

+make all: Compiles executables for Linux and macOS and stores them in the source directory.

+make linux: Compiles linux executable and stores in source directory.

+make mac: Compiles macOS executable and stores in source directory.

+make install: Compiles linux executable and installs to /bin directory.
+Also creates tmp directory.

+make remove: Removes linux executable and tmp directory from system.

+make clean: Removes linux executable from source directory and regenerates tmp directory.
+Does not remove executable from /bin directory.

+make install-mac: Compiles macOS executable and installs to /opt/local/bin directory.
+Also creates tmp directory.
+(NOT CURRENTLY WORKING)

+make remove-mac: Removes macOS executable and tmp directory from system.
+(NOT CURRENTLY WORKING)

+make clean-mac: Removes macOS executable from source directory and regenerates tmp directory.
+Does not remove executable from /opt/local/bin directory.
+(NOT CURRENTLY WORKING)